iugamarian/raspberrypisetup/README.md

-#raspberrypisetup
+# raspberrypisetup

 Setup scripts to personalize Raspbian or ArchLinuxARM for my needs.

 Anyone can fork my scripts and make them their own, changing them as they want.

+# Make sdcard from .img in .zip file without using space for the .img

+unzip -cp 2017-04-10-raspbian-jessie.zip | dd of=/dev/sdc bs=2048 conv=notrunc iflag=fullblock

-After the first boot of a freshly installed Raspbian and completing raspi-config I run:
+# After the first boot of a freshly installed Raspbian and completing raspi-config I run:

 ###sh rpiarchppp
 `sh rpiarchppp`      - To install Arch on card with ppp support and further install scripts in root